Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer: Conclusions

 \section{Conclusions}

-We have demonstrated an effective tunable small molecule OPV structure with up to 200 nm-thick stable n-doped fullerenes (\ce{C60} and \ce{C70}) ETL with a MWCNT cathode.
-This structure shows an improvement of all PV parameters $V_{oc}$, $I_{sc}$ and $FF$ leading to more than 50-time increase in PCE upon optimal ionic gating.
-Such operation is usually achieved with very thin intrinsic fullerene layer of 7 to 10 nm.
+We have demonstrated a tunable process by ionic gating small molecule OPV structure with up to 200 nm-thick stable fullerenes (\ce{C60} and \ce{C70}) ETL with a highly porous MWCNT n-dopable charge collector with tuned Fermi level by EDLC charging.
+This structure shows an improvement of all PV parameters V$\textsubscript{oc}$, J$\textsubscript{sc}$ and FF leading to more than 50-time increase in PCE upon optimal ionic gating.
+Such operation is usually achieved with a very thin intrinsic fullerene layer of 7 to 10 nm.
+Our numerical results show a good consistency of I-V curve behavior and the main photovoltaic parameters with the experimental data.
+Our modeling allows to understand the difference of dynamics of I-V curves change during ionic gating in small molecule OPV as compared to polymeric BHJ-OPV, that was observed earlier~\cite{cook2014ambient, cook2013electrochemically, kim2012semi, saranin2017tunable}.
+This difference is explained by differences in geometry of interfaces, i.e. mostly planar interface of small molecule OPV and geometry of small molecule vs BHJ extended interpenetrating network and it can be further analyzed quantitatively by suggested here drift-diffusion model.

 \begin{acknowledgement}